f5devcentral/xchaazdemoguide/README.rst

 Resources
 #########

-For more information on the use cases covered by this Demo Guide, please see the following resources including DevCentral article(s), YouTube video(s):
+For more information on the use cases covered by this Demo Guide, please see the following resources including DevCentral article(s) and YouTube video(s):

 - DevCentral Articles: